How To Cycle A Fish Tank In 24 Hours (Emergency Cycling)

 A few emergency examples I can think of are:

-- Major contamination of your tank water that requires decontamination and a complete water change.
+- Major contamination of your tank water requires decontamination and a complete water change.

-- A parasitic outbreak requiring the use of a hospital/quarantine tank but you are unable to borrow water from the infected tank.
+- A parasitic outbreak that requires the use of a hospital/quarantine tank, but you are unable to borrow water from the infected tank.